ethanphelps/pure-data-additive-synth/README.md

 - Add pitch shifting delay
 - Add oscilloscope to visualize the waveform being played
 - Add "random" button that sets all the harmonic sliders to random values
+- Add option for some non-integer harmonics to be added in